 When I’ve got a full bucket, I find places in my garden where there is bare soil, and I lay the pulled or chopped plants down as mulch.

-The plant matter holds the soil in place and keeps it moist.
-Weed mulch decomposes over time, adding more nutrient-rich topsoil.
+Plant matter holds the soil in place and keeps it moist.
+Green plant matter decomposes over time, adding more nutrient-rich topsoil.
 As such, you’re not only preventing erosion, but also regenerating lost topsoil.

 Also, more mulch of any kind means more habitat for beneficial insects.
 Win-win!

 Check out my article about different types of mulches in the permaculture garden for more ideas.

 #5: Eschew the corn and soy-based lifestyle to prevent agricultural soil erosion (Macro Level)